 Treatment

-If a uterine sarcoma is detected, it will be staged and graded based on size, metastasiswhen the cancer has spread to other parts of the body, also known as mets, and how the cancer cells look under the microscope.
-Stagingthe process of determining how big the cancer is, where it started and if it has spread to other areas and grading helps your doctors determine the best treatment for you.
+If a uterine sarcoma is detected, it will be staged and graded based on size, metastasis, and how the cancer cells look under the microscope.
+Staging and grading helps your doctors determine the best treatment for you.

 FIGO Staging System

-Gynaecological cancers, such as uterine sarcomas, can be staged using the Federation of Gynaecologythe study of the female reproductive system and related diseases and Obstetrics (FIGO) system from stage I to IV:
+Gynaecological cancers, such as uterine sarcomas, can be staged using the Federation of Gynaecology and Obstetrics (FIGO) system from stage I to IV:

 - Stage I: cancer cells are confined to the uterus only.
 This stage is also known as early-stage cancer.

-- Stage III: the cancer has become larger and has spread beyond the pelvis into the lining of the abdomenstomach, stomach area, belly (peritoneumthe membrane that lines the abdominal cavity).
+- Stage III: the cancer has become larger and has spread beyond the pelvis into the lining of the abdomen (peritoneum).
 Lymph nodessmall bean-shaped structures that filters harmful substances from lymph fluid are also often affected.
 This is also known as advancedat a late stage, far along or metastatic cancer.

 - Stage IV: the cancer has spread to more distant organs, such as the lungs or the liver.
 This is also known as advanced or metastatic cancer.